Can I Still Pursue Compensation If I Was Partially At-Fault for My Injuries?

 Head On Car AccidentAn insurance company might deny a valid claim for various reasons.
 An initial denial does not mean you should drop your claim—especially if you are confident that the other driver carries at least some responsibility for the accident.

 Some insurance companies might deny a claim in the hopes that you won’t pursue it, or they might try to claim that the root cause is not covered by the policy.
 Other times denial could be because of a policy lapse, the ‘s failure to collect adequate facts, or a failure to notify the insurance company in a timely manner.
-Pennsylvania’s statute of limitations on car accidents is two years.
+Pennsylvania’s on car accidents is two years.

 If your insurance claim has been denied, your next step should be to contact an experienced car accident attorney to review your case and take legal steps to win you the compensation you deserve.